hpc-carpentry/hpc-carpentry.github.io/_posts/2020/07/2020-07-08-join-us-for-carpentrycon-at-home.md

 ### Stay in the loop

-Don’t miss out!
+Do not miss out!
 Join the #carpentrycon slack channel in the Carpentries slack organisation for discussion, and follow the #calendar channel for updates about events.
 If you are on the discuss list, there will be regular updates on the week’s programming sent to that list.

 You can also always go to the CarpentryCon website or our “parent” etherpad to see what’s happening:
 - [CarpentryCon @ Home website](https://2020.carpentrycon.org/)